What does it mean to be a pastoral care worker?

 The Spiritual Meeting Place is open during office hours, so anyone with problems can come anytime.
 At first they might discuss religious issues (sometimes with a chaplain of a different faith) then emotional issues may surface for discussion.
 It is a place to feel safe and accepted, acknowledged, and trust develops to allow them to enter the realm of Health and Counselling if necessary.

 For example a person approached with a faith issue, and gradually the conversation developed around emotional issues concerning a dysfunctional family and the implications this had for the individual.
-Eventually the issues manifested themselves, and an appointment was made with Health and Counselling.
-A meeting of all chaplains was held with the co-ordinator of Health and Counselling to work out a unified and consistent approach to assisting the person.
+Eventually the issues manifested themselves, and an appointment was made with Medical and Counselling.
+A meeting of all chaplains was held with the director of Medical and Counselling to work out a unified and consistent approach to assisting the person.

 This was a good example of the multi-disciplinary approach.